We specialize in vacation rentals, motels and hotels too!

 Spiders do help to get rid of many pests but when we get rid of other common pests there is no need to keep the spiders around either!

 We kill Bed Bugs with heat.
-No chemicals!
 This is a fast proven method that gets rid of bed bugs usuallly in 1 day.

 We can spot treat or treat an entire sturcture for the most economical bed bug control possible.